Featured Article

 Brainstorm some ideas

-If a complete career change does seem like the right choice for you, the next step is to decide which new career you'd like to pursue.
+If a complete career change seems like the right choice for you, the next step is to decide which new career you'd like to pursue.
 You've already prepared a list of things you dislike about your current profession - now you need to think about what positives you're looking for in your work.

 A good way of doing this is to explore your current interests.
 If you pursue a profession that's relevant to your own passions, then the difficulties that always come with starting a new job will feel a little less daunting.